What is brand experience?

 - CX: The feelings, reactions, and ideas that result from direct consumption, purchase, and use of a branded product or service

 - EX™: The feelings, reactions, and ideas that result from direct engagement with a business as a current or former employee

 With this in mind we can describe BX as follows:

 It’s obvious who customer experience and employee experience programs focus on, and these are easily measurable using feedback surveys at touchpoints to collect and analyse actionable data.

-“It’s how consumers interact with brands in real life, generating feelings, beliefs and behaviours that result in comparative marketplace advantages that lead to more sales, pricing power and resistance to competitive threats.”
+“Brand experience is how consumers interact with brands in real life, generating feelings, beliefs and behaviors that result in comparative marketplace advantages that lead to more sales, pricing power and resistance to competitive threats.”

 – Frank Zinni, Senior XM Scientist, PhD

-But what if the brand/customer relationship could be such that people are so connected with the brand that they feel they belong to it, they’re part of the ‘family’, willing to share in the brand triumphs and to forgive minor transgressions?
-The word ‘feel’ is important here.
-Brand experience is all about helping your customers form an emotional connection.
+What if your brand/customer relationship could be such that people are so connected with the brand that they feel they belong to it – that they’re part of the ‘family’, willing to share in the brand’s triumphs and forgive minor transgressions?
+The word ‘feel’ is important here; brand experience is all about helping your customers form that emotional connection.

 Brand experience is important because it engenders brand loyalty.
 And when you consider that it can cost five times as much to attract a new customer than to retain an existing one, keeping a loyal customer base makes solid business sense.